 Equity Compensation Planning

-An equity compensation event — including ISO exercises, NQSO vests, or RSU income — that generates $1M+ of ordinary income is one of the clearest qualifying scenarios for Charitable Gift Financing.
+An equity compensation event that generates $1M or more of ordinary income is one of the clearest qualifying scenarios for this strategy.
 Coordination in the same tax year is essential.
 See Equity Compensation Planning →

-If you have significant equity grants and are evaluating both, the specialist introduction process covers both strategies together.
+If you have significant equity grants, the specialist introduction process can cover both strategies together.

 Equity Compensation Planning →IRC Section 170 allows taxpayers to deduct cash gifts to qualified charities up to 60 percent of their adjusted gross income.
 The gift is made to an established charity, properly documented, and irrevocable.